 U Modré kachničky

-If you like game try this restaurant with its elaborate decor.
+Suppose you like the game.
+Try this restaurant with its elaborate decor.
 Recommended are fallow deer haunch in red wine sauce, roasted rabbit with dumplings and venison in rose-hip sauce.

 Location: Nebovidská 6, Lesser Town, website

 Open: daily noon-4pm and 6.30pm-midnight

 Should you enjoy international cuisine, Le Terroir is a fantastic choice of venue.
 Situated in Prague’s Old Town, only a few metres below ground in a Romance cellar vault, it will serve you food with original flavours that are beyond your wildest imagination.
 Specials of the day are concocted by Jan Punčochář, the chef, who’ll take you through the restaurant menu himself.
 This menu alters each month depending on what is seasonal and fresh.
 This restaurant has restricted hours of opening and is open just from Tuesdays to Saturdays.
 Its’ cellar for wine has more than eight hundred Vintages from Europe.
 There’s, additionally, a wonderful smelling cheese shop (fromagerie).